CellMigrationLab/PDAC_DL/README.md

 # Deep learning segmentation models
 ------------------

-Here we list the key model used in the paper as well as their respective training datasets
+Here, we list the main models used in the paper and their respective training datasets.

 | Model Name | Imaging Modality | Performance | Purpose and Associated Figure | Training Dataset Link | Training Notebook Link |